Adwords with Unknown Budgets and Beyond

-Since there are no unknowns in the offline problem i.e., budgets and bids are all known, \opt\ is deterministic.
+Since there are no unknowns in the offline problem, i.e., budgets and bids are all known, the optimal offline solution is a deterministic matching.
 Let $\opt_i$ denote the set of arrivals matched to $i$ as well as the total fraction of $i$'s budget that is matched in \opt.
-More generally, we use the notation $\tau\in \opt_i$, for every moment $\tau$ such that $\tau\in[t,t+1)$ for some arrival $t\in \opt_i$.
-Note that $\opt=\sum_{i\in I} r_i\, \opt_i$.
+Note that $\opt=\sum_{i\in I} \opt_i$.